 The Home has detailed policies and procedures for responding to concerns and complaints raised by young people, staff or those outside of the Home, such as parents or placing authorities.
-This document is made available to parents upon request and can be found on the website: www.arc-hd.com.
+This document is made available to parents upon request and can be found on the website: www.arc-hd.com .

-Should a person wish to register a complaint about the Home, they should contact the Home directly on 01794 884145 or contact the Registered Manager via e-mail: rich.buck@arc-hd.com and mark the correspondence 'Complaint'.
+Should a person wish to register a complaint about the Home, they should contact the Home directly by phone or contact the Registered Manager via e-mail: kb@arc-hd.com and mark the correspondence 'Complaint'.